jorgecvm/yambopy/tutorial/real-time_tutorial.md

 Tutorial
 ========

-How to converge the time step of a Yambo RT simulation.
+How to converge the time step of a Yambo RT simulation and plot the carriers along the BZ.

 - Examples are in: tutorial/real-time
 - Yambopy code is at: yambopy/rt, yambopy/io, yambopy/dbs